-The phenomenon that is the Cereal Killer cafe not only sells every cereal you can imagine but they also do hot chocolate creations like you’ve never seen before.
+The phenomenon that is the Cereal Killer cafe not only sells every cereal you can imagine but they also do hot chocolate creations as you’ve never seen before.
 We’re talking Nutella, whipped cream, crushed Oreos and chocolate sauce.
-It’s overloaded so much it spilling out of the sides.
-No more talking, just look at that…
+Plus they overload it so much it spills out of the sides.

 with ube whipped cream.

 Mamasons Dirty ice-cream is a funky little dessert shop in North London that does a range of Filipino treats including this very unusual ‘ube’ hot chocolate.
 Ube is a purple potato used widely in Filipino cooking and they somehow make a hot chocolate from it.
-While it looks very pretty, let’s just say it is THE most unusual and interesting tasting hot chocolate you will ever come across.
+It looks very pretty and let’s just say it is THE most unusual and interesting tasting hot chocolate you will ever come across.
 I genuinely can’t describe it, you seriously just have to taste it for yourself!

 91 Kentish Town Rd, London NW1 8NY http://dirtyicecream.co.uk